Torah im Derech Eretz: Derech Eretz

-Hirsch's conception also entails the qualification that there be no compromise on strict adherence to Jewish law.
-The resultant philosophy of Orthodox Judaism in the modern world, referred to as "Torah im Derech Eretz", is discussed below.

 Rabbi S.R.
 Hirsch

 When Hirsch first came to Frankfurt in 1851, he proclaimed Torah im Derech Eretz as the "banner" for his congregation, the Israelitische Religionsgesellschaft — the phrase has since been synonymous with Hirsch as well as with his philosophy.
 As seen, Hirsch was not unique in extending Derech Eretz to include broad knowledge of the secular world; rather, his role was to formalize a philosophy of Derech Eretz that incorporated a practical response to modernity.

 Hirsch's philosophy has been variously interpreted within Orthodoxy.